Last Updated on November 10, 2020 by Travels with Kids

 A bit cheeky, I know.
 We are going to an adventure park after Christmas – something we would have done anyway.
 However, the kids are going to get a ‘voucher’ each which entitles them to do this.
 This will be a great Christmas gift experience for them.

-The beauty of giving experiences as gifts is that you change the focus from things to experiences.
+The beauty of giving experiences instead of gifts is that you change the focus from things to experiences.
 You show that doing things is also special, and I think that it makes the children a little less entitled.

 Gift Experiences And Birthdays